 If you are moving to Santa Fe, NM from out-of-state, you will need to visit an MVD Field Office to surrender your out-of-state license and apply for a New Mexico driver’s license.
 You will need to pass an eye test.
 A written test and road test are not required if your current license is valid and unexpired.

 Does Santa Fe New Mexico living sound like a dream come true?
-If you’re ready to make The City Different your new home, give the 5-star Santa Fe movers at Pro-Move Logistics a call today.
+If you’re ready to make The City Different your new home, give the best Santa Fe movers at Pro-Move Logistics a call today.
 Get started with a free moving quote to fit your needs and budget.